Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 • What was your favorite part?

-• What part of the story does the picture show?
+• What part of the story does this picture show?

 Similar Posts